Managing AI Agents

 Configured agents display a status indicator:

-- ✓ = Agent directory exists on filesystem
+- ✓ = Managed command surface exists

 Available agents show which agents you can add to your project.